 The challenges faced by people with dementia, their loved ones, and caregivers are exacerbated by an inability to communicate, which is an unfortunate but likely consequence of the disease process.
 The dementia patient may have difficulty finding words, or may experience frustration in trying to put a thought into words.

 The program, co-chaired by Carol Lucas, R.N., M.S. and Art Therapist Susan Schmidt, M.A., teaches artists, staff of local facilities, and individual caregivers how to use art to enhance the lives of those living with dementia.
 Over 150 people have been trained at the Expressions workshops, which have been given throughout the community free of charge.

 For more information on this program contact us at firstname.lastname@example.org.

-The program is now being used at 12 sites around the community:
+The program has been used at 12 sites around the community:

 - Burnt Store Presbyterian Church – “A Special Place” Adult Day Respite Program